-, CEDA 735 Educational Policy Analysis 3 Credits amework for analysis and decision making in education policy, analyzes selected and introduces students to educational policy research methodology.
-(Offered in spin CEDA 739 Seminar in Political/Community Leadership 3 Credits schools.
-Stude es of leadership and governance as they relate to the larger political, social and cultura ents will review relevant literature, formulate research questions, and design frameworks Offered in spring) CEDA 790 Quantitative Research Methodology in Education 3 Credits tools and tec earn how to construct a variety of quantitative research designs, identify and use app hniques, analyze, interpret and report research results using narrative, tabular a Computer Literacy.
-(Offered in fall) CEDA 795 Qualitative Research Methodology in Education 3 Credits ral students in developing theoretical framework from which qualitative inquir nethods and strategies of qualitative research are addressed.
+CEDA 735 Educational Policy Analysis 3 Credits ramework for analysis and decision making in education policy, analyzes selected and introduces students to educational policy research methodology.
+(Offered in spi CEDA 739 Seminar in Political/Community Leadership 3 Credits schools.
+Stu es of leadership and governance as they relate to the larger political, social and cultural idents will review relevant literature, formulate research questions, and design and analysis.
+(Offered in spring) CEDA 790 Quantitative Research Methodology in Education 3 Credits tools and ted learn how to construct a variety of quantitative research designs, identify and use apport analyze, interpret and report research results using narrative, tabular and Computer Literacy.
+(Offered in fall) CEDA 795 Qualitative Research Methodology in Education 3 Credits oral students in developing theoretical framework from which qualitative inquiry methods and strategies of qualitative research are addressed.
 (Offered in spring) y emerges.
 Aims, CEDA 791 Directed Research (Elective) 3 Credits Develops com petencies in designing and developing research proposals.
-(Offered in fall, spring, summe r) CEDA 990 Doctoral Advisement 1 Credit Maintains status of students for preparation and writing comprehensive examination and/or prospectus or for making corrections of dissertation after final defense.
+(Offered in fall, spring, summ ner) CEDA 990 Doctoral Advisement 1 Credit tus of students for preparation and writing comprehensive examination and/or prospe f dissertation after final defense.
 Prerequisite : Approval of the Department Chair.
-(Offered in fall, spring, and summer) CEDA 995 Dissertation Research 3 Credits ance on research for and writing of the dissertation.
-Prerequisites : Satisfactory comple e comprehensive examination.
+(Offer CEDA 995 Dissertation Research 3 Credits Provides guidance on research for and writing of the dissertation.
+Prerequisites : Satisfactory completion of all require courses and the comprehensive examination.
 Minimum six (6) hours required.
-(Offered in fall, spring, a CEDC 262 Educational Technology 3 Credits have hands-or digital technol is designed to n experience with a variety of computer applications and technological tools used in edu i training with applications including word processing, Internet, spreadsheet, database ogy tools.
-Significant focus is placed on the development of Web sites and electronic por o satisfy the Georgia Teacher Certification Computer Skills Competency Requirem he Post-Baccalaureate Certification Program. , presentation, and tfolios.
-This course CEDC 360 Educational Measurement 3 Credits Study of statistical concepts and terminology for education.
+(Offered in fall, spring, and summer) CEDC 262 Educational Technology 3 Credits Candidates gain experience with a variety of computer applications and technological tools used in education.
+Candidates have hands-on training with applications including word processing, Internet, spreadsheet, database, presentation, and digital technology tools.
+Significant focus is placed on the development of Web sites and electronic portfolios.
+This course is designed to satisfy the Georgia Teacher Certification Computer Skills Competency Requirement.
+Prerequisite : Admission to the Post-Baccalaureate Certification Program.
+CEDC 360 Educational Measurement 3 Credits Study of statistical concepts and terminology for education.
 Students gain knowledge of widely used standardized education tests, such as CAT and ITBS.
 The course explores test construction, selection, administration, and interpretation of test results to pupils and parents.
 This course is designed to provide experiences in test taking, analysis, construction, and interpretation of results.
 Prerequisite : Admission to the Teacher Education or Post-Baccalaureate Certification Programs.
-CEDC 501 Psychology of Early Childhood 3 Credits Examines theo ries of behavior and development in young children.
-CEDC 510 Earth Systems Science 3 Credits earth systems and changes in relation to astronomy, physical geology, meteorology a d technology experiences are included. and oceanography.
+CEDC 501 Psychology of Early Childhood 3 Credits Examines the ories of behavior and development in young children.
+CEDC 510 Earth Systems Science 3 Credits earth systems and changes in relation to astronomy, physical geology, meteorology and technology experiences are included. nd oceanography.